davidchesnut/sp-general-docs/docs/build-mobile-apps-for-other-platforms-using-sharepoint-2013.md

 # Build mobile apps for other platforms using SharePoint 2013
 Learn how to use Representational State Transfer (REST) to create a SharePoint 2013 mobile app for any platform.
- **Last modified:** September 17, 2015

- * **Applies to:** SharePoint | SharePoint Foundation 2013 | SharePoint Server 2013*
 Mobile devices have become more powerful and easy to use nowadays.
 Laptops, netbooks, tablet PCs, and mobile phones provide workers access to the information and applications that they need to do their jobs.
 And developing applications for mobile devices is now easier than ever.
 As a result, more and more business scenarios demand integrating client applications together with their business processes.
 This article describes how to integrate mobile client apps together with SharePoint 2013.
 You can create a mobile app to browse SharePoint content from any location and connect with SharePoint lists and libraries to access data.

 To develop a mobile app that interacts with SharePoint 2013, you can use common services that can be accessed using open protocols.
 SharePoint Foundation 2010 introduced the client object models, which enabled developers to perform remote communication with SharePoint by using the web programming technology of their choice: .NET Framework, Microsoft Silverlight, or JavaScript.
 SharePoint 2013 introduces a Representational State Transfer (REST) service that is fully comparable to the client object models.
 In SharePoint 2013, nearly every API in the client object models will have a corresponding REST endpoint.
 Now, developers can interact remotely with the SharePoint object model by using any technology that supports REST web requests.
 REST can be consumed by any programming language that you want to use for your mobile application development.
 You can perform basic create, read, update, and delete (CRUD) operations by using the REST interface provided by SharePoint 2013.
 REST exposes all of the SharePoint entities and operations that are available in the other SharePoint client APIs.
 One advantage of using REST is that you don't have to add references to any SharePoint 2013 libraries or client assemblies.
 Instead, you make HTTP requests to the appropriate endpoints to retrieve or update SharePoint entities, such as webs, lists, and list items.
 For a thorough introduction to the SharePoint 2013 REST interface and its architecture, see  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).

 ## REST endpoints in SharePoint 2013
 <a name="BuildMobileAppsInSharePoint2013ForNonWindowsPhone_REST_EndpointsInSharePoint2013"> </a>